aprilmintacpineda/fluxible-js/README.md

 <img src="docs/test-unit.png">

-## Performance tests with a 10,000 key-store
+## Performance tests with a store that has 10,000 keys

 All performance test was ran on: